r-hyperspec/hySpc.read.spc/README.md

 ```
 -->

-## Installation of In-Development Version

 ### Install from CRAN-like Repository

-The recommended way to install the in-development version:
+The **recommended** way to install the in-development version:

 ```r
 repos <- c("https://r-hyperspec.github.io/pkg-repo/", getOption("repos"))
 install.packages("hySpc.read.spc", repos = repos)
 ```

 ### Install from GitHub

 <details>
 <summary>Install from GitHub (details)</summary>

-You can install the development version of the package from [GitHub](https://github.com/r-hyperspec/hySpc.read.spc):
+You can install the in-development version of the package from [GitHub](https://github.com/r-hyperspec/hySpc.read.spc) too:

 ```r
 if (!require(remotes)) {install.packages("remotes")}